cvs-health/testaro/README.md

 - `>`: greater than
 - `!`: unequal to

+A typical use for an `expect` property is checking the correctness of a Testaro test.
+Thus, the validation scripts in the `validation/tests/scripts` directory all contain `test` commands with `expect` properties.
+See the “Validation” section below.

 ## Batches

 There are two ways to use a script to give instructions to Testaro: